maimonoded/investing_com_extension/README.md

 - **Quantity** - Number of shares you own
 - **Average Buy Price** - Your cost basis
-- **Total Value** - Current market value of your position
+- **Total Value** - Current market value of your position (updates in real-time)
-- **P/L** - Profit/loss amount and percentage
+- **P/L** - Profit/loss amount and percentage (updates in real-time)

-The extension automatically aggregates holdings across all your portfolios.
+The extension automatically aggregates holdings across all your portfolios and updates Total Value and P/L in real-time as the page price changes.

 ## Installation